HJGates/InternshipProgram/README.md

 -  If the program is executed with an incorrect number of arguments (not 1 or 2), it will display an error message and exit.
 -  If there's an error reading or writing the file specified, the program will output an error message indicating the issue.
+-  If the file contains blank lines, program will error and exit

 ### Methods

 -  **getOrders(String fileName):** Reads the orders from the specified file and returns a HashMap containing names and their respective order costs.

--  **getMax(HashMap<String, Double> orders, String lastPayed):** Determines the person who should pay based on the highest cost of order, excluding the last person who paid if provided.
+-  **getMax(HashMap<String, Double> orders, String lastPayed):** Determines the person who should pay based on the highest cost of the order, excluding the last person who paid if provided.

 @author Henry Gates
 @Version 1.0